How can apps help us to learn foreign languages

 Skype is another app that can help with language learning.
 There is the chance to connect with native speakers, to share your screen so you can show supporting text and share instant chat.
 Some say learning via an app like Skype is easier than being taught in person, as the anonymity and or distance of being hidden behind a screen makes it safer to speak and try new vocabulary or grammar structures.

-Skype is a useful tool because the person you connect with can actually live in the country of the language you are trying to learn.
+Skype is a useful tool not only for having cheap phone sex in a foreign language, but also because the person you connect with can actually live in the country of the language you are trying to learn, and so boost your chances of improving the accent.
 It is fine learning from a proficient language teacher but listening to the accents, dialect and idiolect of a native speaker gives you the chance to learn what it is really like to communicate in that language.

 There are language learning apps that take over the role of the teacher completely.
 They offer exercises and encourage responses – even oral responses that the tablet or phone can listen to and comment on.
 These apps can be accessed anywhere by anyone, making it easier than ever to learn a new language.